-TEES is available as a stable version or the latest repository version, downloadable from the above icons.
+TEES is available as a stable version (recommended, downloadable from the above icons) or the latest development version.
 To get started, read the Quick Start guide.

 For documentation, see the Wiki and the API docs.